Opposition futile Trump wants to govern with these hardliners and loyal companions

 Majority leader in the Senate: Rick Scott

-For Trump's plan to appoint ministers without the consent of the Senate to work, the Republican majority in the chamber of Congress would have to decide on recesses of more than ten days without interim meetings.
+For Trump's plan to appoint ministers without the approval of the Senate to work, the Republican majority in the chamber of Congress would have to decide on recesses of more than ten days without interim meetings.
 However, this appears to be a mere formality: Leading Republican senators have already signaled that they would support Trump's plan.

 First and foremost Rick Scott, who believes he has the best chance of succeeding Mitch McConnell and becoming the new Republican majority leader in the Senate.